Cosmo-Tech/cosmotech-api-java-client/docs/RunTemplateParameterValue.md

 # RunTemplateParameterValue

-the value of Analysis parameter for a Scenario for this Simulation
+the value of Analysis parameter for a Scenario for this ScenarioRun

 ## Properties